Preparing Now for Post-Pandemic Student Success

 These past 2 years have been rightfully called “unprecedented, uncertain, challenging,” and more.
 Now Irvington Community Schools is turning our attention to another year like no other.
 This year, we’ll see a school year filled with energy, creativity, positivity, and greater possibility for all ICS students.
 Here are some highlights as we move forward:

 - ICS held summer school to help K-12 students recover from learning loss and position them for academic success this school year.

-- When we reconvened in late July, Irvington Community Elementary School celebrated our second Pre-K class for four-year-olds, to prepare them — and save a seat — for kindergarten.
+- When we reconvened in late July, Irvington Community Elementary School celebrated our third successful Pre-K class for four-year-olds, to prepare them — and secure a seat — for kindergarten.

 - Our Advanced Placement (AP) coursework is expanding at IPA to further challenge our students in preparation for college.

 - As ever, ICS faculty and support staff will continue focusing on cultivating meaningful working relationships and a greater sense of belonging with students, families, and the neighborhoods we serve.

 Not only are we returning to a rigorous, highly engaging student academic experience for the new school year, we’ll have extensive K-12 social and emotional learning (SEL) curriculum and supports in place, along with nursing and therapeutic services from our partners at Community Health Network.